Otite-Git/-Host-a-Static-Website-on-AWS-S3-Bucket-With-IAM-Management-and-Terraform/README.md

 ## **Deployment Steps**

+### Access keys in AWS IAM
+1. Set up access keys in AWS IAM
+2. Export those access keys in my computer’s terminal
+3. The access key ID and secret access key are important as this is what gives access to uploading, configurating and creating resources over the terminal

 ### Visual Studio Code Setup
 1.Go to the Visual Studio Code website and install Visual Studio Code: Depending on what type of OS is being used, Visual Studio Code can be installed downloading the binary files for Windows or macOS.